What Role Does Location Information Play on the Web for Businesses?

 Filed: March 10, 2005

-A method and system for identifying locations associated with a web resource is provided.
-The location system identifies three different types of geographic locations: a provider location, a content location, and a serving location.
+A method and system for identifying locations associated with a web resource are provided.
+The location system identifies three different geographic locations: a provider location, a content location, and a serving location.
 A provider location identifies the geographic location of the entity that provides the web resource.
 A content location identifies the geographic location that is the subject of the web resource.
 A serving location identifies the geographic scope that the web page reaches.
-An application can select to use the type of location that is of particular interest.
+An application can select to use the type of location of particular interest.

-Why is understanding this type of information important to Microsoft?
+Why is understanding location information important to Microsoft?

 For example, someone using a mobile phone may want to locate a nearby restaurant.
 The patent filing uses the following example to describe problems in helping someone in that situation:

 For example, a web page for a Chinese restaurant may contain the geographic locations “Peking” and “Redmond.”

 The geographic location of Peking indicates that the subject of the web page is somehow related to China.
 Still, the geographic location of Redmond indicates that the restaurant is located in Redmond, Wash., USA.

 If a web application is trying to match the user’s current location, which may be in Beijing, to the location of the web page, the web application might erroneously report to the user the web page for the Chinese restaurant because it contains “Peking,” which is a geographic location related to Beijing.